 The Annual Ethnobotany Lecture was founded in 2000 and is a highlight of the academic year for the postgraduate programme.
 It is sponsored jointly by the Centre for Biocultural Diversity at Kent and the Royal Botanic Gardens at Kew.
 The lectureship is awarded to ethnobotanists who have made a significant impact on the subject, and who have established a reputation in the public understanding of science.
-Recent lecturers have included Nancy Turner, Christian Vögl and Oliver Rackham.
+Recent lecturers have included Gary Martin, Victoria Reyes-Garcia, Will McClatchey and Nancy Turner.

 The dynamics of ethnobotanical knowledge in a globalized world: examples from the Tsimane indigenous people (Bolivian Amazon)